omkarvw/story-sundays/README.md

-# 💡 Story Sundays: A Learning Series
+# 💡 Story Time: A Learning Series

-Welcome to **Story Sundays**, a series dedicated to demystifying the architecture behind the world's most impressive technology.
+Welcome to **Story Time**, a series dedicated to demystifying the architecture behind the world's most impressive technology.
 Each week, we dive deep into a core system design problem, explore the trade-offs of popular solutions, and provide practical code examples.

 Whether you're preparing for an interview or just curious about how things work at scale, this series is for you.